 The most important item of equipment you require to become a volunteer is a digital camera.
 The other bit of equipment you might need is a PC with a CD or DVD writer.
-If you do not have a CD or DVD writer then the Resource will send you a USB memory stick.
+If you do not have a CD or DVD writer then the Resource can send you either a USB memory stick or an SD memory card.
 The only other equipment that you might need is an old soft brush to gently remove any moss or lichen that sometimes makes the monuments difficult to read.
 However in general it is better not to touch the monument at all.

 When you visit a churchyard or cemetery always make sure that the first image is of something showing the church or cemetery name and location - normally there is a board near the entrance or if it is a disused church there will probably be a notice in the porch.
 Then take a few images of the church or cemetery entrance from a variety of views - one of these will be used for the cemetery website page.
 If there is a cemetery layout plan then please also take a photograph of this.

 Then attempt to photograph all the legible monuments - if they are so worn as to unreadable then omit them.
 The details from all photos taken are added to the project database.

 If there is a church and you are able to, please take photos of any monuments within it.
 These are especially useful as they are normally in very good condition and often contain lots of information.
 Those that are part of the church floor are usually very old.
 If the church has stained glass windows then check to see if there is a dedication at the bottom.
 If there is then take a photo of the window.
 You may need to take one of the whole window and another one of the dedication.

 Please use the finest setting on your camera as it them makes it easier to enlarge the images on a computer.
 By doing this names and dates will sometimes appear that cannot always be seen by the naked eye.